5 Best Metal Bed Frames for Heavy People

 Potential Drawbacks:

-Only available in black, which limits design flexibility.
-Some users mention the plastic mattress retainers could be more durable—they occasionally pop off with significant movement.
+Only available in black, so there is less flexibility if you want a different look.
+Some users also say the plastic mattress retainers could be sturdier, since they can pop off with heavier movement.

 Check Today’s Price on the Noah Megatron Frame